-When people first register a domain name, they often don't have a site already built.
+When people first register a domain name, they often don't have a site ready to go.
 Subsequently, the name may not point (be delegated) to any particular web host for a while.
-In some cases, typing that web address into a browser ultimately generates an error message along the lines of "server not found", which isn't really a problem.
+In some cases, typing that web address into a browser results in the generation of an error message along the lines of "server not found", which isn't really a problem.

 However, what some registrars do in this scenario by default is point it to a placeholder page that is controlled by the registrar.
 That page may have wording such as "the future home of <domain>" and/or display advertising either promoting other services (which the registrar receives money for) or for their own service.
 This is called domain parking.

 It's a pretty sweet deal for registrars, particularly for larger companies - but it's not so great for the average registrant; and here's why.

 First, the registrant doesn't get a share of any ad revenue.
 Even if that was provided, it would amount to very little in most cases.
 The registrar can make a few bucks through the practice purely based on volume, i.e. the number of parked domain names it is managing.